-Technology is revolutionizing the supply chain, and as sourcing and manufacturing becomes more global, supply chain organizations are embracing digital transformation.
-The ever-expanding scope of supply chain management brings its own challenges though—if you want to digitize your supply chain, where do you start?
-Asking the right questions and implementing best practices will help you to develop a strong supply chain digitization strategy.
-Here are some of the areas you’ll need to focus on if you want to transform your supply chain and take advantage of the latest innovations.
+Technology is revolutionizing global supply chains, and as sourcing and manufacturing becomes more global, logistics service providers are embracing digital transformation.
+The ever-expanding scope of logistics management brings its own challenges though—if you want to digitize your business, where do you start?
+Asking the right questions and implementing best practices will help you to develop a strong digitization strategy.
+Here are some of the areas you’ll need to focus on if you want to transform your logistics execution and take advantage of the latest innovations.

 The next two years will see the inflection point in how the digitized supply chain drives competitive advantage and growth.
 A small number of companies (9%), the progressives — that is, companies with the highest levels of supply chain digitization maturity — are already moving ahead of the pack in terms of supply chain digitization and reaping tangible rewards.
 Others need to catch up or risk falling further behind.